2022 San Francisco District Attorney recall election: Regional and national context

 Journalists and opinion writers speculated on what the election meant for criminal justice reform efforts nationwide.
 The successful recall reflected voter frustration with quality of life street conditions such as homelessness, substance abuse, property crime, violence against Asian Americans, and mental illness.
 Democratic strategists suggested that the electorate in the November midterms would be shifting rightwards on police, crime, and public safety; and candidates and politicians should change their messaging accordingly.

 In the June primary election, progressive candidates for law enforcement positions in the extended Bay Area had a mixed performance, neither a sweep nor a blowout.
 While progressive District Attorneys lost in San Joaquin, Sacramento, and Santa Clara Counties, some progressive candidates succeeded.
-Contra Costa County District Attorney Diana Becton, who prosecuted a sheriff's deputy for killing a person while one duty, handily won re-election against law enforcement opposition.
+Contra Costa County District Attorney Diana Becton, who prosecuted a sheriff's deputy for killing a person while on duty, handily won re-election against law enforcement opposition.
 In Alameda County, progressive District Attorney candidate Pamela Price advanced to the runoff, while reformer Sheriff candidate Yesenia Sanchez defeated four-term incumbent Greg Ahern.
 Statewide in the California Attorney General race, Rob Bonta received 54% of the vote on a criminal justice reform platform.

 Next District Attorney

 Mayor London Breed appointed Brooke Jenkins to replace Boudin as District Attorney.
 Jenkins was a former employee of Boudin who left the office and became a vocal proponent and surrogate of the recall campaign.
 Jenkins assumed office on Friday, July 8, 2022.
 Jenkins pledged to enforce drug crime laws, take a harder line on property crime, and address safety concerns of Asian residents.
 Jenkins pledged to balance reform and public safety, echoing messaging from the recall campaign.

-Jenkins won the following special election.
-The next regular election for a full term for District Attorney is November 2023.
+Jenkins won the following November 2022 special election.
+The next regular election for a full term for District Attorney is November 2024.